Colonial Brazil: Governors General

 With the failure of most captaincies and the menacing presence of French ships along the Brazilian coast, the government of king John III decided to turn the colonization of Brazil back into a royal enterprise.
 In 1549, a large fleet led by Tomé de Sousa set sail to Brazil to establish a central government in the colony.
 Tomé de Sousa, the first Governor-General of Brazil, brought detailed instructions, prepared by the king's aides, about how to administer and foster the development of the colony.
 His first act was the foundation of the capital city, Salvador, in northeastern Brazil, in today's state of Bahia.
 The city was built on a slope by a bay (All Saints Bay) and was divided into an upper administrative area and a lower commercial area with a harbour.
 Tomé de Sousa also visited the captaincies to repair the villages and reorganise their economies.
 In 1551, the Diocese of São Salvador da Bahia was established in the colony, with its seat in Salvador.

 The second Governor General, Duarte da Costa (1553–1557), faced conflicts with the indigenous people and severe disputes with other colonizers and the bishop.
 Wars against the natives around Salvador consumed much of his government.
-The fact that the first bishop of Brazil, Pero Fernandes Sardinha, was killed and eaten by the Caeté natives after a shipwreck in 1556 illustrates how strained the situation was between the Portuguese and many indigenous tribes.
+The fact that the first bishop of Brazil, Pero Fernandes Sardinha, was killed and eaten by the Caeté natives after a shipwreck in 1556 illustrates how strained the situation was between the Portuguese and many indigenous communities.

 The third Governor-General of Brazil was Mem de Sá (1557–1573).
 He was an efficient administrator who managed to defeat the indigenous people and, with the help of the Jesuits, expel the French (Huguenots and some previous Catholic settlers) from their colony of France Antarctique.
 As part of this process, his nephew, Estácio de Sá, founded the city of Rio de Janeiro there in 1565.

 The huge size of Brazil led to the colony being divided in two after 1621 when king Philip II created the states of Brasil, with Salvador as capital, and Maranhão, with its capital in São Luís.
 The state of Maranhão was still further divided in 1737 into the Maranhão e Piauí and Grão-Pará e Rio Negro, with its capital in Belém do Pará.
 Each state had its own Governor.

 After 1640, the governors of Brazil coming from the high nobility started to use the title of Vice-rei (Viceroy).
 In 1763 the capital of the State of Brazil was transferred from Salvador to Rio de Janeiro.
 In 1775 all Brazilian States (Brasil, Maranhão and Grão-Pará) were unified into the Viceroyalty of Brazil, with Rio de Janeiro as capital, and the title of the king's representative was officially changed to that of Viceroy of Brazil.

 As in Portugal, each colonial village and city had a city council (câmara municipal), whose members were prominent figures of colonial society (land owners, merchants, slave traders).
 Colonial city councils were responsible for regulating commerce, public infrastructure, professional artisans, prisons etc.